Rules of Competition

 2.2 Cheating on any level will not be tolerated and ignorance of the rules is no defence.
 If you make a genuine mistake you should highlight it as soon as you become aware.
 The tournament arbiter will determine how mistakes should be corrected if they are not resolved immediately.

 2.3 Players cannot receive outside assistance during a game (unless required due to a disability, which must be agreed with the MSO in advance).
 Examples include: mobile phone use, discussing strategy/tactics with another person and for online competition includes any unsanctioned software/technology designed to help the player.
-Unless otherwise specified the use of pen and paper is also forbidden.
+Unless otherwise specified, notes may not be taken during gameplay.

 2.5 Players should never leave a game in progress until it has finished, unless resigning a genuinely lost position.
 Note that some games (usually ones involving 3 or more players) do not allow for resigning in which case players must play the game to it’s conclusion at the best of their ability.

 2.6 A game may be declared a draw if all players agree that it will not reach a natural conclusion and determine a winner.
-Draws may only be agreed in games of indeterminate length.
-Players may not agree to draw a game for reasons other than the position of that game being in a genuinely drawn state (eg players cannot agree to a draw to tactically improve their tournament position).
+Draws may only be agreed in games with no fixed upper-limit on the number of moves (e.g. Chess or Hive, but not Othello or Carcassonne).
+Players may not agree to draw a game for reasons other than the position of that game being in a genuinely drawn state (e.g. players cannot agree to a draw to tactically improve their tournament position).

 3. Tournament Administration